kilroy-code/distributed-security/README.md

 mathDecrypt(privateKey, encryptedData) -> originalData
 ```

-And it allows the holder of the privateKey to sign a message so that anyone can verify that the message they see is unaltered from what was definitely sent by the holder of the privateKey (and absolutely not by anyone else):
+And it allows the holder of a privateKey to sign a message so that anyone can verify that the message they see is unaltered from what was definitely sent by the holder of the privateKey (and absolutely not by anyone else):

 ```
 mathSign(privateKey, data) => signature
-mathVerify(publicKey, data, signature) => true (and false for signature that was not made from the same data)
+mathVerify(publicKey, data, signature) => true if signature was from the exact same data, else false
 ```

 Implementing this requires some pretty amazing math.
 Browsers now implement these operations, through an API called "SubtleCrypto", so called [because](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto):